Generate malicious QR codes to hack phones and scanners

 Unpacking objects: 100% (86/86), done.

-Once the repository download is complete, change ( cd ) his list and write ls to view its contents and find it of the requirements.
+Once the repository download is complete, change ( cd ) his list and write ls to view its contents and find the requirements file.

 ~$ cd QRGen